Materials-Consortia/OPTIMADE/optimade.rst

 List of Providers Links
 ~~~~~~~~~~~~~~~~~~~~~~~

-Resource objects with :property:`link_type` equal to :val:`providers` MUST point to an `Index Meta-Database`_ that supplies a list of OPTIMADE database providers.
+Resource objects with :field:`link_type` equal to :val:`providers` MUST point to an `Index Meta-Database`_ that supplies a list of OPTIMADE database providers.
 The intention is to be able to auto-discover all providers of OPTIMADE implementations.

 A list of known database providers can be retrieved as described in section `Namespace Prefixes`_.